50zero/allin-ambiLLM-api/README.md

 # allin-ambiLLM-api

-A serverless API built with AWS SAM (Serverless Application Model) that provides AI-powered market validation and content generation services using OpenAI's GPT models.
+A serverless API built with AWS SAM (Serverless Application Model) that provides AI-powered market validation and content generation services using a fine-tuned GPT4o-mini model.

 ## Features